AzeezOdekunle/Angie-Berry-Sales-Project/README.md

 ## Conclusion and Recommendations:
 1. Angie's Berry should put discount especially on some of the least income products for affordability and patronage.
-2. It is recommended that Angie's Berry to conduct campaigns and make advertisements on social and media outlets for the awareness and customers participation.
+2. It is recommended that Angie's Berry conducts campaigns and make advertisements on social and media outlets for  awareness and customer's participation.
-3. Angie's Berry should entertain a customer's feedback by conducting a monthly or bi-weekly survey for customer's satisfaction.
+3. Angie's Berry should entertain customers' feedback by conducting monthly or bi-weekly surveys for customer's satisfaction.